CofluxLabs/coflux/docs/docs/memoising.md

 As with caching, explicitly clicking the 're-run' button for a step will force the step to be re-run, even if it's memoised.
 Then subsequent memoising will use the new step execution.

-If a step is manually re-run in a child environment, the memoised results will be used (but memoised results from the child environment aren't availble to the parent).
+If a step is manually re-run in a child environment, the memoised results will be used (but memoised results from the child environment aren't available to the parent).
 This follows the same rules as caching.

 ## For debugging